French livre

-The livre (abbreviation: £ or ₶., French for libra (pound)) was the currency of Kingdom of France and its predecessor state of West Francia from 781 to 1794.
+The livre (abbreviation: £ or ₶., French for libra (pound)) was the currency of Kingdom of France and its predecessor states of Francia and West Francia from 781 to 1794.
 Several different livres existed, some concurrently.
 The livre was the name of coins and of units of account.

 History

 Origin and etymology

 The livre was established by Charlemagne as a unit of account equal to one pound of silver.
-It was subdivided into 20 sous (also sols), each of 12 deniers.
+It was subdivided into 20 sous (also sols), each sou equalling 12 deniers.
 The word livre came from the Latin word libra, a Roman unit of weight and still the name of a pound in modern French, and the denier comes from the Roman denarius.
 This system and the denier itself served as the model for many of Europe's currencies, including the British pound, Italian lira, Spanish dinero and the Portuguese dinheiro.

 This first livre is known as the livre carolingienne.
 Only deniers were initially minted, but debasement led to larger denominations being issued.
 Different mints in different regions used different weights for the denier, leading to several distinct livres of different values.

-"Livre" is a homonym of the French word for "book" (from the Latin word liber), the distinction being that the two have different genders.
+"Livre" is homophonous to the French word for "book" (from the Latin word liber), the distinction being that the two have different genders.
 The monetary and weight unit is feminine, la/une livre, while "book" is masculine, le/un livre.